furkanoruc/spiremaritimeAPIs/README.md

 # spiremaritimeAPIs
-This repo spire maritime API scripts in python.
+This repo presents spire maritime APIs' scripts in python.
 All scripts are for demonstration purposes.